awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-aesWrapUnwrap.md

 # aesWrapUnwrap<a name="key_mgmt_util-aesWrapUnwrap"></a>

-The `aesWrapUnwrap` command encrypts or decrypts the contents of a file on disk\.
+The aesWrapUnwrap command encrypts or decrypts the contents of a file on disk\.
 This command is designed to wrap and unwrap encryption keys, but you can use it on any file that contains less than 4 KB \(4096 bytes\) of data\.

-`aesWrapUnwrap` uses [AES Key Wrap](https://tools.ietf.org/html/rfc3394)\.
+aesWrapUnwrap uses [AES Key Wrap](https://tools.ietf.org/html/rfc3394)\.
 It uses an AES key on the HSM as the wrapping or unwrapping key\.
-Then, it writes the result to another file on disk\.
+Then it writes the result to another file on disk\.

 Before you run any key\_mgmt\_util command, you must start key\_mgmt\_util and login to the HSM as a crypto user \(CU\)\.